Martinique, French Antilles

 solitary walk

-Nativo walks along a street flanked by old wooden houses.
+A native walks down a street lined with old wooden houses.

 island-martinique-antilles-frances-caribbean-france-north-coast